 You can use one of two routes when setting up a gluten-free kitchen.

 However, a more realistic route is to figure out how to navigate a shared kitchen, as most of you will be sharing your kitchen with those who still eat gluten.
-You’ll need to make a few simple adjustments to ensure a safe shared eating and cooking environment.
+You must make a few simple adjustments to ensure a safe shared eating and cooking environment.

 My house was a shared household for the first four years of my celiac journey.
-But as time passed, and my husband began to recognize how difficult it was for me to feel safe even in my own home, we made the decision to make our kitchen a dedicated gluten-free space.
+But as time passed, and my husband began to recognize how difficult it was for me to feel safe even in my own home, we decided to make our kitchen a dedicated gluten-free space.

 If you can make a dedicated gluten-free kitchen either now or one day, do it.
 In a world full of gluten, I know I’m always safe at home, which has done wonders for my mental health and sanity.